Manage Learning Object Associations

 If an LO is associated with a certificate and then associated with another certificate, the newest association is saved and the previous association is automatically deleted.

 To associate a learning object with a certificate, click the Add Learning Object link.
 This opens the Search for Training pop-up.
 In the pop-up, you can search for LOs by title, description, language, provider, and LO type.
-After selecting the necessary LOs, click Done to close the pop-up.
+After selecting the necessary LOs, click to close the pop-up.
 The selected LOs are added to the list of LO associations.

 Administrators can associate a certificate with as many LOs as necessary.